Mahek2227/FitPulse-Health-Anomaly-Detection-from-Fitness-Devices_Infosys/Milestone2/README.md

 - DBSCAN highlighted dense clusters and potential atypical behavior
 - The results provide a strong foundation for anomaly detection in later milestones

----

-### Outputs
-Screenshots of the following outputs are included in the `results/` folder:
-- Dataset preview
-- TSFresh feature extraction matrix
-- Prophet trend plots
-- PCA-based clustering visualizations using KMeans and DBSCAN